File photo of Cui Tiankai, Chinese ambassador to the US. (Photo: China Plus)

-WASHINGTON, Feb.
-6 (Xinhua) -- Chinese Ambassador to the United States Cui Tiankai said here Wednesday that there's "no better option" for China and the United States than cooperation.
+Chinese Ambassador to the United States Cui Tiankai on Wednesday called for more cooperation between China and the United States as their diplomatic ties reached its 40th anniversary.

-Speaking at the reception for the 40th anniversary of China-US diplomatic relations and the Chinese New Year, Cui said history has proven that cooperation serves the interest of both countries.
+Addressing a reception for the anniversary of China-US diplomatic relations and the Chinese New Year at the Chinese embassy, Cui said history has proven that cooperation serves the interest of both countries.

 "The past 40 years have proved that cooperation is in the interests of both countries while confrontation hurts both," Cui said, adding "there is no better option for us than cooperation."